-Indicate the quorum required for submitting slates by minorities for the election of one or more members (pursuant to art.
-148 TUF): pursuant to the Company's Bylaws, only shareholders that on their own or with other shareholders represent at least 1% of the share capital are entitled to submit slates.
+Indicate the quorum required for submitting states by minorities for the election of one or more members (pursuant to art.
+148 TUF): pursuant to the Company's Bylaws, only shareholders that on their own or with other shareholders represent at least 1% of the share capital are entitled to submit states.

+NOTES
-^{}The date of first appointment of each statutory auditor is to be understood as the date when the statutory auditor was appointed absolutely for the first time to the issuer's Board of Statutory Auditors.

-This column indicates the slate from which each statutory auditor was drawn ("M": majority slate; "m": minority slate).

-^{} This column indicates attendance by statutory auditors at the meetings of the Board of Statutory Auditors (indicate the number of meetings attended, as against the total number of meetings he or she could have attended; e.g. 6/8; 8/8 etc.).

-This column indicates the number of offices as director or statutory auditor held by the interested party pursuant to art.
+- The date of first appointment of each statutory auditor is to be understood as the date when the statutory auditor was appointed absolutely for the first time to the issuer's Board of Statutory Auditors. - This column indicates the slate from which each statutory auditor was drawn ("M": majority slate; "m": minority slate). - This column indicates attendance by statutory auditors at the meetings of the Board of Statutory Auditors (indicate the number of meetings attended, as against the total number of meetings he or she could have attended; e.g. 6/8; 8/8 etc.). - This column indicates the number of offices as director or statutory auditor held by the interested party pursuant to art.
 148-bis TUF and the provisions for implementing them contained in the CONSOB Issuers' Regulations.
 The complete list of offices is published by CONSOB on its website pursuant to art.
-144-quinquiesdecies of the CONSOB Issuers' Regulations.

-(a) Statutory Auditor in office until the Shareholders' Meeting approving the 2017 financial statements.
+144-quinquiesdecies of the CONSOB Issuers' Regulations. - (a) Statutory Auditor in office until the Shareholders' Meeting approving the 2017 financial statements.

-Board of Statutory Auditors Report to the Shareholders' Meeting

-Translation from the Italian original which remains the definitive version.